Skip to main content

 Many critics and fans have made similar remarks about the Jurassic World films.
 The dinosaurs look great, sure, but the movie is just missing that human element, that angel’s kiss that transubstantiates a mere action flick into something transformative.

 But here’s the catch: that review wasn’t written for Jurassic World—it was written for Jurassic Park.
-Really.

 At the time, critical reaction to Jurassic Park definitely leaned positive, but it was not pure adoration as nostalgia might suppose.
 As we discussed in my series on Pixar and film reviews, critics are very stingy when it comes to announcing that Hollywood has hit a homerun, "a surefire classic for the ages," and Jurassic Park was no exception.
 Even the enthusiastic reviews, like that of Empire Online's Caroline Westbrook, contextualized their love with caveats like, "the script and the performances aren't exactly Oscar material, but it scarcely matters given that the real stars here are the ILM-created dinosaurs, a miracle of modern moviemaking."

 And so a part of me feels that the pushback against the Jurassic World trilogy is a deliberate effort, even a coping mechanism, to offset the unease some people feel about the consumable nature of Spielberg's film.
 By marking the rebooted thing as being inherently bad and inferior, that makes the original thing--the pure thing--somehow more okay to consume.
-Negotiating the moral contradictions of a nostalgia-laden, consumerist society is a complex issue that should be mindfully addressed with deliberation and nuance (plug for my "Detective Pikachu"/"Roger Rabbit" essay), but careful critique has long been a tool of the discerning viewer.
-Jurassic Park offers this, and so does Jurassic World.

 The Owen-raptor relationship is one plot element that tends to get written off as blockbuster pandering.
 I won’t deny that Chris Pratt leading a pack of raptors through the jungle on his motorcycle fills a certain need, but it’s also a potent metaphor for our relationship to nature.
 The raptors are majestic and powerful, but they’re also dangerous.
 They aren’t vindictive killing machines, but they aren’t exactly housebroken.
-Controlling them doesn't work.
-Caging them doesn't work.
-The only thing that does work is respect.

-Again referring to that very hollow criticism from that one video about “controlling” dinosaurs, Owen doesn’t earn their loyalty by overpowering them.
+Again referring to that very hollow criticism about “controlling” dinosaurs, Owen doesn’t earn their loyalty by overpowering them.
 He regards them as sentient beings with autonomy and, above all, deadly capability, and the raptors return that loyalty by working with him.
 The films present a model of man and nature coexisting not through domination or coercion but through "mutual respect."
-The films build a lot of their dialogue on this foundation, so we'll return to it through the essay.
+That line is not only clearly articulated through the story, it comparts with how the larger Jurassic franchise describes our relationship to nature.

 Detractors will parrot how it’s not enough to have cool explosions, you need strong storytelling, without really exploring the function or development of the narrative threads in the movies.